 The Block prints from Sanganer and Bagru are famous for their exquisite patterns.
 I remember visiting Sanganer many years ago and picking up bed sheets that I am still using.
 During a recent visit to Jaipur, I visited the Anokhi Museum near Amer Fort and was nostalgic to see the map of Sanganer there.

-You can buy block printed home linen or a fabric.
+You can buy block printed home linen or a piece of fabric.
 The best place to buy is Sanganer where you can see the block printing workshops.

 If you want to try your hands on block printing at home, buy the wooden blocks of your choice.
 A good souvenir from Jaipur for your creatively inclined friends.